ARM-software/acle/CONTRIBUTING.md

 2. A design document to keep track of the reasoning that made the proposal reach its current state.

-Please note that this information is not a requirement for submitting proposals.
-Contributors are trusted to use their judgment in deciding whether or not the proposal needs such data.
-Providing the data is recommended to make it easier for new ideas to be discussed and possibly accepted, especially for changes of great impact.
+Please note that this extra information is not a requirement for submitting proposals.
+Contributors are trusted to use their judgment in deciding whether or not the proposal needs these extra documents.
+Providing the documents is recommended to make it easier for new ideas to be discussed and possibly accepted, especially for changes of great impact.

 ## Editorial improvements

-You always check the outcome of your changes by running the script `tools/generate-pdfs.sh`.
+You can check the outcome of your changes by running the script `tools/generate-pdfs.sh`.
 Please notice that changes that touch the intrinsic database in `tools/intrinsic_db` will need to be reflected in the correspondent specification file by re-running the script